What to Expect

 Bone Marrow and Stem Cell Transplant Patient Guidebooks

-The Bone Marrow and Stem Cell Transplant Program offers autologous transplants, related and unrelated allogeneic transplants, cord blood transplants, and haplo transplants.
+The Bone Marrow Transplant and Cellular Therapy Program offers autologous transplants, related and unrelated allogeneic transplants, cord blood transplants, and haplo transplants.
 Our program is a fully accredited transplant center as well as a marrow and peripheral blood stem cell collection center for the National Marrow Donor Program (NMDP).

 Our program is also a member of the Center for International Blood and Marrow Transplant Research (CIBMTR), a member of the Cancer and Leukemia Group B (CALGB) and is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) for both adults and pediatrics.
 This affiliation allows us to offer the options of allogeneic unrelated marrow and stem cell donor transplants.
 Our program offers clinical trials for treating many types of solid tumors and hematologic malignancies, such as acute and chronic leukemia, lymphoma, and multiple myeloma.
 We are also actively involved in studies of the treatment of graft vs. host disease, appropriate use of antibiotics, growth factors, and the use of blood or marrow stem cells.